‘Dancing With The Stars’ Pro Daniella Karagach Practices Her Sexy Dance Moves In New Instagram Share

 The 27-year-old not only showed off her dance moves, but she also flaunted her muscular dancer’s legs as well.
 She wore a sexy blue outfit that would be perfect for the ballroom floor.
-However, Daniella was not in the ABC studio, but was at home wearing the glittery costume.
-The bodice was full of lace with thick lacy straps that went around her shoulders.
+However, Daniella was not in the ABC studio but at home wearing the glittery costume.
+The lace bodice also had thick lacy straps that went around her shoulders.
 The back of the dress took a dive to the middle of her back.
-The waistline was sheer and the bottom was full of fringes that moved back and forth as she shook her booty to the music of Alexander Jean’s “Waiting For You.”
+The waistline was sheer and the bottom was full of fringe that moved back and forth as she shook her booty to the music of Alexander Jean’s “Waiting For You.”

 View this post on Instagram